 Pena Palace

 Starting off your 2 days in Sintra with the most popular palace, head back to the train station to catch bus 434.
-Purchase a 24 hour hop on and off pass and head right to Pena Palace (the last stop at the top of the hill).
-Budget at least a couple hours to explore the palace grounds and the beautiful gardens surrounding it.
+Purchase a 24-hour hop-on and off pass and head right to Pena Palace (the last stop at the top of the hill).

 Moorish Castle

-Tip: If you want to avoid the hike down, stop at the Moorish castle first and then hop back on the bus to take you up to Pena Palace as the second stop.
+💡 Tip: If you want to avoid the hike down, stop at the Moorish castle first and then hop back on the bus to take you up to Pena Palace as the second stop.

 La Quinta da Regaleira and the Initiation Well